 - Battery life

 - Power savings

 - Zero-touch enrollment: ChromeOS Flex doesn’t support zero-touch enrollment.
 You can enroll ChromeOS Flex devices in the same way you enroll ChromeOS devices in your organization.
 For details, see Enroll ChromeOS devices and Mass enroll Chromebooks.

 - Forced re-enrollment: Because the ChromeOS underlying firmware and hardware were not originally designed for ChromeOS Flex, devices don’t support forced re-enrollment.
 Instead, we recommend that you prevent unauthorized users from wiping devices.
 For example, use a secure BIOS or UEFI administrator password, and be sure to disable external bootable media after you install ChromeOS Flex.

 - Verified access and verified mode: Because ChromeOS Flex devices lack a Google security chip and are unable to use verified boot, you might find that the Verified access and Verified mode policies don’t behave as expected.
 Even if turned on, services that require verified access or verified mode might fail or have errors.

 Sometimes, you might need to configure Verified access and Verified mode specifically for ChromeOS Flex devices.
 If so, move ChromeOS Flex devices to an organizational unit that does not contain ChromeOS devices.
 That way, security for your ChromeOS devices is unaffected by changes that you make.

 - SCEP is supported: Simple Certificate Enrollment Protocol (SCEP) is supported on ChromeOS Flex.
-When you add and configure a SCEP profile, for Security, select Relaxed.
+When you're adding and configuring a SCEP profile in the Admin console, for Security, select Relaxed.
 For details, see Set up SCEP certificate profiles for ChromeOS devices.

 Google and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.